 Ping (latency).
 The ping method is useful for checking if the server is accessible and how long it takes to respond.
 To put it simply - by pinging the server (website name or IP address), you send a request to it and wait for an answer.
 If you receive a response, that means that the server is available.
 Usually, the faster the server responds, the smoother internet connection you will have.

 Protocol.
 It's a set of rules that determines how your information will be divided into pieces and sent from/to your device.

-As an example, the OpenVPN (UDP) protocol will divide your information into tiny packs of bytes and send it to the server in random order.
-While OpenVPN (TCP) will also divide all the data into pieces but will assign a number to each pack of information and send it in a very strict order.
-Changing the protocol on the Surfshark app might improve the connection.
+For example, the OpenVPN (UDP) protocol divides your information into tiny packs of bytes and sends it to the server in random order.
+OpenVPN (TCP) will also split all the data into pieces, but it assigns a number to each pack of information and sends it in a strict order.
+Changing the protocol on your Surfshark app might improve the connection speed and stability.

 Ram-only server.
 This is a type of server that runs on volatile (RAM) memory.
 That means that any information that would usually be on the hard drive is wiped off automatically whenever a server is turned off.